 For instance, each of the GTPD models was implemented at an institution that had a system of coordination (see Chapter 9).
 This coordination was mandatory for graduate student instructors and recitation leaders, and supported graduate students to be successful as novice instructors in four key ways.
 First, the coordination served as a control for the type of instruction students would receive in courses or recitation sections taught by graduate students.
 Novices should not be expected to succeed in all aspects of teaching, and by having certain aspects of the course outside of their control the department can prevent extreme deviations from expected instruction.
 Second, the coordination allowed graduate students to focus on specific aspects of teaching (such as how to write clearly on the board, how to engage students, what kinds of questions to ask during class, etc.) instead of having to focus on all aspects of teaching (including choosing homework problems, creating exams, determining grading policies, etc.).
-Third, the coordination was led by someone in the department who was respected for teaching, and whose decisions for the coordinated elements of the course (such as homework problems and exam design) served as a model to novice instructors.
+Third, the coordinated elements of the course (such as homework problems and exam design) served as a model to novice instructors.
 Fourth, the coordination fostered a community around the teaching of Calculus I, giving graduate students a network of people to discuss teaching with.